 We also have entered into agreements with three institutional lenders for equipment financing to purchase or lease equipment, leasehold improvements and software.
-At March 30, 2002, the amount outstanding under these agreements was \$2.9 million.
-This indebtedness bears effective interest rates (including end-of-term interest payments of \$1.2 million) ranging from 12.5% to 14.6% per annum, is secured by certain equipment, and is repayable over approximately the next two years.
+At March 31, 2001, the amount outstanding under these agreements was \$5.0 million.
+This indebtedness bears effective interest rates (including end-of-term interest payments of \$1.3 million) ranging from 12.5% to 14.6% per annum, is secured by certain equipment, and is repayable over approximately the next three years.

-During the three months ended March 30, 2002, cash provided by operating activities was \$5.8 million as compared to cash provided by operating activities of \$3.1 million during the three months ended March 31, 2001.
-This increase in cash flow was primarily due to the net income generated during the period.
+During the three months ended March 31, 2001, cash provided by operating activities was \$3.1 million as compared to cash provided by operating activities of \$4.3 million during the three months ended April 1, 2000.

 Due to the nature of our business, we experience working capital needs in the areas of accounts receivable and inventory.
-Typically, we bill our customers on an open account basis with net 30 day payment terms or other specific terms and conditions that may vary from account to account as individually negotiated with customers.
-As of March 30, 2002, we had a net accounts receivable balance of \$13.4 million.
+Typically, we bill our customers on an open account basis on net 30 day payment terms or other specific terms and conditions that may vary from account to account as individually negotiated with customers.
+As of March 31, 2001, we had an accounts receivable balance of \$7.0 million.
 If sales levels were to increase, it is likely that the level of receivables would also increase.
-In the event that customers delay their payments to us, the levels of accounts receivable would also increase.
-In the area of inventory, we believe that in order to maintain an adequate supply of product for our customers, we must carry a certain level of inventory.
-This inventory level may vary based principally upon either orders received from customers or our forecast of demand for our products.
-Other considerations in determining inventory levels may include the product life cycle stage of our products, customer demands for consignment inventory arrangements, and competitive situations in the marketplace.
-To address this difficult, subjective and complex area of judgment in determining appropriate inventory levels in a consistent manner, we apply a set of methods, assumptions and estimates to arrive at the net inventory amount by completing the following procedures which collectively comprise a critical accounting policy.
-First, we identify any inventory that has been previously reserved in prior periods.
-This inventory remains reserved until sold, destroyed or otherwise disposed of.
-Second, we examine the inventory line items that may have some form of obsolescence due to non-conformance with electrical and mechanical standards as identified by our quality assurance personnel.
-Third, the remaining inventory not otherwise identified to be reserved is compared to an assessment of product history and forecasted demand, typically over the next six months, or actual firm backlog on hand.
-Finally, an analysis of the result of this methodology is compared against the product life cycle and competitive situations in the marketplace driving the outlook for the consumption of the inventory and the appropriateness of the resulting inventory levels.
-As of March 30, 2002, we had a net inventory balance of \$5.9 million resulting from the application of this critical accounting policy which we deemed adequate to address these inventory considerations.
+In the event that customers delayed their payments to us, the levels of accounts receivable would also increase.
+In the area of inventory, we find that in order to maintain an adequate supply of product for our customers, we must carry a certain level of inventory.
+This inventory level may vary based principally upon either orders received from customers or our forecast of demand for these products.
+Other considerations in determining inventory levels may include the product life cycle stage of our products and competitive situations in the marketplace.
+Such considerations are balanced against risk of obsolescence or potentially excess inventory levels.
+The sharp downturn in demand for our personal computer-related DAA products caused us to take reserves for excess inventory levels.
+As of March 31, 2001, we had inventory of \$7.9 million which we deemed adequate to address these inventory considerations.

-Capital expenditures increased by \$1.6 million to \$3.2 million for the three months ended March 30, 2002 from \$1.6 million for the three months ended March 31, 2001.
-This increase in capital expenditures was primarily due to the purchase of additional semiconductor test equipment for wireless products for GSM mobile handsets.
-We anticipate additional capital expenditures of approximately \$15.3 million during fiscal 2002, primarily to fund additional expansion of our internal test floor, high speed capabilities and new product development activities.
+Capital expenditures decreased by \$4.5 million to \$1.1 million for the three months ended March 31, 2001 from \$5.6 million for the three months ended April 1, 2000.
+This decrease in dollar amount was due to the substantial completion of our internal test floor for existing products in fiscal 2000.
+The expenditures in the recent quarter were incurred to purchase semiconductor test equipment, design software and engineering tools, other computer equipment, leasehold improvements and software to support our business capabilities.
+We anticipate capital expenditures of approximately \$7.0 million for fiscal 2001 primarily to fund additional test floor operations capabilities for wireless and optical networking new products and expand engineering new product development activities.